spatie/laravel-webhook-client/README.md

 ### Deleting models

-Sometimes you may want to periodically delete models that are no longer needed.
-To reach this, you can customize a config value and run a command.
+Whenever a webhook comes in, this package will store as a `WebhookCall` model.
+After a while, you might want to delete old models.

-The `WebhookCall` model has a Prunable trait.
-To configure the period after which the models should be removed, you can customize a config file.
+The `WebhookCall` model has [Laravel's MassPrunable trait](https://laravel.com/docs/master/eloquent#pruning-models) applied on it.
+You can customize the cutoff date in the `webhooks` config file.

 In this example all models will be deleted when older than 30 days.